yzRobo/RoboBetBot/README.md

 ## Contributing

-1. Fork the repository
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on:
-2. Create a feature branch
+- Reporting issues
-3. Commit your changes
+- Submitting pull requests
-4. Push to the branch
+- Code style standards
-5. Open a pull request
+- Development setup

 ## License

-**GPL-3.0** - This ensures CardCast remains free and open source forever.
+**GPL-3.0** - This ensures RoboBetBot remains free and open source forever.

 Key points:
 - Free to use for any purpose